TymekTM/Asystent/docs/user-guide/README.md

 2. Click the "Delete" button next to it
 3. Confirm deletion when prompted

+## Multilingual Support

+Asystent includes built-in language detection capabilities that allow it to operate in multiple languages.

+### Automatic Language Detection

+1. When you speak or type, the system automatically detects the language
+2. The assistant will respond in the same language that was detected
+3. You can switch languages at any time during conversation

+### Supported Languages

+The system can detect and respond in multiple languages including:
+- Polish
+- English
+- German
+- Spanish
+- French
+- Italian
+- Russian
+- Swedish

+Language support may vary depending on the selected AI models and providers.

+### Query Refinement

+The query refinement system works across languages:
+- Speech recognition errors are corrected while preserving the original language
+- The original meaning and intent of your query is maintained
+- No automatic translation is performed unless specifically requested

 ## Plugins and Extensions

 Asystent has a modular plugin system that allows extending functionality.